 We all love a good scare.
 It’s why so many of us love horror films.
-That tense, nail-biting moment where you’re unsure whether you will make it out of the cinema alive.
-Of course, we quickly realise that we’re in a safe surrounding with nothing to worry about.
-Now replicate that feeling as you’re crossing some of the most frightening and down-right dangerous roads imaginable on your motorcycle.
+And it’s also why many of us enjoying taking on some of the most frightening and down-right dangerous roads imaginable on our motorcycles.

 Road to Fontana Amoroza – Cyprus

 Found in the Akamas Peninsula, the Road to Fontana Amoroza is not one to be trifled with.
 First off, on entry, a sign states: ‘Do Not Enter Dangerous Road’, which should be enough of a clue as to how demanding this legal trek is.